darktable-org/dtdocs/content/special-topics/color-management/color-spaces.md

 : Image is in RGB format within the color space of the specific camera or input file.

 between [_input color profile_](../../module-reference/processing-modules/input-color-profile.md) and [_output color profile_](../../module-reference/processing-modules/output-color-profile.md)
-: Image is in Lab format.
-This is a very large universal color space which covers all colors visible to the human eye (and even more).
-As darktable processes images in 4x32-bit floating point buffers, it can handle the Lab color space without risking banding or tonal breaks.
+: Image is in the space defined by the selected working profile (linear Rec2020 RGB by default).
+As darktable processes images in 4x32-bit floating point buffers, we can handle large working color spaces without risking banding or tonal breaks.

 after [_output color profile_](../../module-reference/processing-modules/output-color-profile.md)
 : Image is in RGB format as defined by the selected display or output ICC profile.